optozorax/unasanu/content/en/index.md

 Another way to conceive of a programmer's paradise is as a reality where you can edit the matter of your own body.
 In this universe, the laws of physics are just some kind of code that you've written.
 This means you can construct any body, make any modifications to your brain, eradicate cancerous cells, and create copies of yourself and others.

 If you decide to leave our universe, it would be advisable in the programmer's paradise to save all people and all information about humanity.
-Then, you could create interesting things within the programmer’s paradise.
+Then, you could create interesting things within the programmer's paradise.
 Additionally, it would be ideal to be capable of obtaining the state of all particles in the current universe, to be able to simulate it back, restoring human history and resurrecting all the other people and animals in the programmer's paradise.

 Furthermore, if possible, it would be desirable to construct the programmer's paradise in such a way that it is an anti-bug universe; i.e. one where you couldn't experience yourself in incorrect copies of it.

 You might also want to modify our consciousness in a way that it requires a solution to the halting problem, and then add that solution to the programmer's paradise, employing the method previously proposed.
 This consciousness modification is needed so that the correct variant with the actual halting problem solution would undergo anthropic screening.

-## Map-Reduce From Yourself
+## Map-Reduce of yourself

 In the programmer's paradise, it's very easy to solve some problems which may seem either absurd or so complex in the regular world that attempting to solve them is impractical.